-Under roiling, iron-gray clouds that threatened rain, they all climbed into their SUVs and pulled off, waving once more with big, tearful smiles.
-Sidney’s sad face lingered at the window, his forehead pressed against the glass, her “Grandma Josie” eyes ablaze.
+Under roiling, iron-gray clouds, they all hurried into their SUVs to beat the storm.
+They pulled off, waving once more with big, tearful smiles.
+Edna’s sad face lingered at the window, her forehead pressed against the glass, her “Grandma Josie” eyes ablaze.

-Junior and Sarah would return in a few days to check on her.
+Junior and Sarah would return from Indianapolis in a few days to check on her.

 “Oh, James, why did you leave me?
 Such a wonderful dream-marriage we had.
 And you just had to end it, didn’t you?
 Damn you.”

 Fatigued and maneuvering with her cane against the worsening hip pain, she pushed the door shut and faced the silence.

 She click-clacked from the tiled foyer into the living room.
 Pictures of her children and their families crowded the fireplace mantel.
 She delayed lifting her attention higher to the large black-and-white photo on the wall.
 The young Josie beamed in her mother’s flowing white wedding gown.
 Next to her stood her proud-looking, handsome James in his Army service uniform sporting his “fruit salad.”